 Perform a Detailed Used Car Inspection

 Again this is just my opinion, but I don’t think you should take the salesperson’s word for anything.
+In fact, I’ll give you a copy of my used automobile worksheet so you can verify the condition yourself.

 While it’s very possible they are honest and exude the integrity that they seem to, it is also possible they are just looking for a sale regardless of the true condition of the automobile.
 Maybe they smile at you, but don’t actually care that this purchase is a big deal for your family.